 2Michaels360 Central Park W., nr.
 96th St., Ste.
 16H; 212-662-5358; 2michaelsdesign.com

-A Sisters Jayne and Joan Michaels are fond of using off-the-beaten-path color combinations and textures to create bright, open spaces that have a fresh and inviting feel, like a recent Sutton Place project where rooms alternate playfully between Spanish colonial and boho-chic décor.
+Sisters Jayne and Joan Michaels are fond of using unusual color combinations and textures to create bright, open spaces that incorporate European accents like a gray woven Swedish rug, Italian mid-century furnishings, and Scandinavian pottery.

 Amanda Nisbet Design1326 Madison Ave., nr.
 94th St., Ste.
 64; 212-860-9133; amandanisbetdesign.com

-Nisbet’s designs radiate a lively, energetic warmth through the use of jewel and earth tones that are set against airy, uncluttered interiors.
-Each project is tailored to showcase existing natural elements such as light, view, or flora in their optimal setting.
+Nisbet’s designs radiate a lively, energetic warmth through the use of jewel and earth tones set against airy, relaxed interiors.
+Each project is tailored to showcase existing natural elements such as light, views, or flora.

 Amy Lau Design601 W. 26th St., nr.
 Eleventh Ave.; 212-645-6168; amylaudesign.com

-One of New York’s top designers, Lau is an expert in mixing modernist know-how with a love of the offbeat and eccentric.
-Her spirited interiors are filled with color, bold art, and an elegant optimism that is warm and inviting.
+One of New York’s top designers, Lau expertly mixes modernist know-how with a love of the offbeat and eccentric.
+Full of color and bold art, her spirited interiors feel more curated than decorated.

 Anthony Baratta148 W. 24th St., nr.
 Seventh Ave., Ste.
 3A; 212-966-8892; anthonybaratta.com